pankhudhi25bce10145/My-Python-Project/README.md

 -Useful for students learning web development or basic python projects.

+-It highlights the application's success in providing a user- friendly tool for health awarness, its technical implementation, and the importance of understanding BMI's role and limitations.

 __________________________________________________________________________________________________________________

 *LICENSE

-This project is open source and available under the MIT License
+This project is open source and available under the MIT License.

 ___________________________________________________________________________________________________________________